 Can we transform Scotland’s economy and return to economic growth while also reaching net zero by 2045?

-With the state of the economy and the public finances set to dominate politics over the next 12 months, Holyrood brings together a range of experts to examine the difficult decisions that lie ahead.
+With the state of the economy and the public finances set to dominate politics over the next 12 months, in March 2023 Holyrood brought together a range of experts to examine the difficult decisions that lay ahead.

-We will also be joined by senior ministerial representatives of both the Scottish and UK governments as we explore whether there is likely to be a growing divergence between spending choices being made at Holyrood and Westminster and the unprecedented cost-of-living crisis being faced by families across the UK.
+We were joined by senior ministerial representatives of both the Scottish and UK governments as we explored whether there is likely to be a growing divergence between spending choices being made at Holyrood and Westminster and the unprecedented cost-of-living crisis being faced by families across the UK.

-This comes as the UK endures its worst industrial unrest since the 1990s, and economists warn that the UK is likely to face the worst recession and slowest recovery of any leading developed nation in the coming year.
+This came as the UK endured its worst industrial unrest since the 1990s, and economists warned that the UK was likely to face the worst recession and slowest recovery of any leading developed nation in the following year.

-As such, at this event, we will look at whether Scotland can avoid a return to austerity by examining the spending choices of both the UK and Scottish Governments and consider how we can:
+As such, at our event we looked at whether Scotland could avoid a return to austerity by examining the spending choices of both the UK and Scottish Governments and considering how we could:

 - Grow Scotland’s economy in 2023 through increasing productivity, broadening our export markets and enhancing our entrepreneurial and skills base.